 According to the Solar Energies Industry Association (SEIA), Georgia ranks seventh in the nation for solar power, with enough systems to run more than 500,000 homes with clean energy.
 The Peach State gets enough sunshine that adding a residential solar panel system can greatly increase your home value by roughly a 3.5% premium, according to the National Bureau of Economic Research.

 There are several NABCEP-accredited solar providers available to Georgia residents, such as Solar USA and Better Tomorrow Solar.
-However, we recommend SunPower and Blue Raven Solar as our top 2 solar companies that provide service to homeowners in Georgia.
+However, we recommend Blue Raven Solar as our top solar company that provide service to homeowners in Georgia.
 It’s a good idea to receive estimates for design and installation from at least three providers before making your choice.
 Pay attention not only to price but to your options for monitoring and maintenance.
 You’ll want to ensure the long-term sustainability of your home’s new solar panel system.

 Other Georgia Home Service Resources